Assad may have miscalculated by agreeing to Geneva talks, diplomats say

-GENEVA Syria's government may have madelegitimizing blunder by turning up at peace talks in Geneva since it had little to gain, little room for maneuver and may have started down a slippery slope by legitimizing its opponents, diplomats say.
+GENEVA Syria's government may have made a strategic blunder by turning up at peace talks in Geneva since it had little to gain, little room for manoeuvre and may have started down a slippery slope by legitimising its opponents, diplomats say.

 But its chief sponsor, Russia, is keen to see a peace deal take shape, so it cannot leave.